SharkPool-SP/1800_202530_BBY03/README.md

-# Elmo Hikes
+# Clustr

 ## Overview
-Elmo Hikes is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+Clustr is a client-side JavaScript web application tailored to help BCIT students join together and connect.
+The app allows you to participate in student-lead meetups, add friends, and to locate peers on the campus map.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.